 - What infrastructure and amenities are necessary for the long-term vitality of the community?

 A comprehensive plan for Gowanus must include the infrastructure and amenities necessary for the area to thrive, and outline how they will be paid for.
 We will need continued investments to further improve water quality and reduce CSO discharges.
 Questions remain about the height and design of bulkheads, and opportunities for soft shorelines.
 Beyond the cleanup, we know that both the schools & sewers are already over-capacity.
 The Gowanus future that many want will cost real money (beyond the estimated $500 million to be paid by responsible parties under the Proposed Superfund Plan).
+Besides, the unnamed owner of online casino group promised to provide financial help.
 We need a planning process that identifies, prioritizes, and secures the resources needed for a sustainable future.